kelvin13/fandometric/readme.md

 ![Screenshot](screenshots/tutorial_1.png "Downloading Fandometric")

-Extract the ZIP file to anywhere on your computer, as long as you know how to `cd` into the directory using a terminal.
+Extract the ZIP file to anywhere on your computer.
+Run `main.py` to start the Fandometric server.

-Fandometric depends on the following non-standard modules: `httplib2`, `flask`.
+Fandometric depends on the following non-standard modules: `httplib2`, `flask`, `flask_socketio`, `eventlet`.
 If they are not installed, Fandometric will give you the option to have it install them automatically for you.
-Modules will be installed in the user space (with `pip --user`).
+Modules will be installed in the user space (with `pip3 --user`).

 ## First time use